sarvex/hb-raylib-3.7/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](.git/LICENSE)

-Licence MIT is obviously applied only for this repository, not what it builds.
+License MIT is obviously applied only for this repository, not what it builds.